The Assignment (2016 film): Development

 In 1978 Denis Hamill wrote the first draft of a script called Tom Boy.
 It was about a juvenile delinquent who rapes and murders a woman whose husband is a plastic surgeon.
 He's arrested and goes to prison, but the surgeon captures him and turns him into a woman.
 The character goes on to commit a series of murders.
 Walter Hill recalls, "I liked its audacity, and its potential to be ... this always sounds patronizing, but a kind of really terrific B movie.
 You know, the kind of movie that doesn't get much love when it comes out, but you love watching it on TV years later, much more than you do the 'big' movies of the day."

 Hill optioned the script with his own money around ten years after he first read it.
 He tried to write a different version but could not get it to work.
 He put the project aside until he found a copy of the first draft fifteen years later.
 He believed he knew how to do it this time and re-optioned the script.

-Hill had success releasing a graphic novel in France and was looking for a follow up.
-He wrote up the project as a graphic novel.
+Hill had had success releasing a graphic novel in France and, looking for a follow-up, wrote the project as a graphic novel.

 Hill's agent introduced him to a producer, Saïd Ben Saïd, who was willing to invest.
 "The only rules he laid down was that it'd have to be made for very cheap, and there had to be some name value in the cast," said Hill.

 "This movie totally comes out of the same animus as my Tales From the Crypt shows," said Hill.
 "I mean, these are nasty people, caught in a nasty situation, that out of the experience are somewhat chastened and wiser for it.
 Assuming they survive—not all survive!
 Which was certainly out of the old EC Comics.
 So it's a very small movie, but it's a king-size Tales from the Crypt."